-Avoid using the stdin keyword argument - instead, use the input keyword argument to the Command.run() and Pipeline.run() methods, or the run(), capture_stdout(), capture_stderr(), and capture_both() functions.
+Avoid using the stdin keyword argument - instead, use the input keyword argument to the Command.run() and Pipeline.run() methods, or the run(), capture\stdout(), capture\stderr(), and capture\both() functions.
+The input keyword makes it easier for you to pass literal text or byte data.